developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **Picklist Notes**

 * Performance might vary on some devices if Hardware or Software Picklist modes are set.
-* If using Multibarcode mode, see important behavior notes below.
+* If using Multi-barcode mode, see important behavior notes below.

 ------